Dianamod/Coffeeshop-sales-Project/README.md

 2. Follow sales trend over the period
 3. Monitor the best-selling products.
 4. Monitor the peak hour and days when occurs the most of transactions

+Insights:

+June saw the highest number of orders, generating $166k, with an average sales of $5.5k across all stores.
+In contrast, February had the lowest number of orders and revenue, totaling $76k, with an average sales of $2.7k across all stores reflecting a 6.77% decrease compared to the previous month.
+Revenue across the stores is relatively consistent, with Hell's Kitchen generating $236,511, Astoria generating $232,243, and Lower Manhattan generating $230,057.

+The best-selling products are primarily in the coffee and tea categories.
+The most popular items include:
+•	Barista Espresso
+•	Brewed Chai Tea
+•	Hot Chocolate
+•	Gourmet Brewed Coffee
+•	Brewed Black Tea
+•	Brewed Herbal Tea

+In terms of transaction density, Friday ranks highest in total transactions, followed by Thursday and Monday.

+The peak transaction times are between 8 a.m. and 11 a.m., with most sales occurring on weekdays.

 # Tableau Links